 Under the Transportation Equity Act, IRS code 132(f), and California state law, employers are allowed to offer payroll tax savings for transportation assistance.
 Employers also have the option of subsidizing part of their employees’ commuting costs and allowing employees to pay for the remainder with pre-tax dollars.

 Commuter benefits are considered tax-free benefits, not employee wages.
-Employees who participate in your commuter benefit program don’t have to pay income taxes on the money they set aside for their commute, saving up to a whopping 40% on their commuting expenses.
+Employees who participate in your commuter benefit program don’t have to pay income taxes on the money they set aside for their commute, saving up to 40% on their commuting expenses.

 According to NPR’s recent series on telecommuting (or teleworking) more and more employers are discovering that allowing their employees to work from home pays off.